Florida Travel and Tourism

 Take a leisurely scenic drive and visit the many locations where you will find a variety of wildlife including our Sand Hill Cranes.
 You might even find them raising a ruckus over a wrong order at a Subway Drive-Through

-“Many people, including many Floridians, believe there are two Floridas.
-First, there is the southern part of the state known for its beaches, the Everglades, and an identity closer in some regards to Latin America than most of the United States.
-Then there is the northern and panhandle parts of the state, which share an identity with the rest of the Deep South, strong farming traditions, and more pine trees than palm trees by far.”
+Firstly, many Floridians believe there are two parts to Florida’s.
+First, the southern part of the state.
+Certainly, this part of Florida includes its beaches and the Everglades.
+Furthermore, its identity is closer to Latin America than most of the United States.
+In contrast, the northern and panhandle parts of the state, share an identity with the rest of the Deep South.
+For instance, strong farming traditions, and more pine trees than palm trees by far.”

 “Citrus County is in that northern part of Florida but not all that far north of Tampa and on the cusp of beginnings and endings of many aspects of Florida, which makes it a fascinating place.
 The most-promising industry now, however, is tourism, with fishing and exploration of the springs, rivers, and Gulf itself the key attraction.”